 The sleeper cars offer private compartments for up to three people traveling together.
 Each compartment features freshly made beds and an en-suite washbasin.
 Breakfast is included in the price.
 Washrooms and toilets are also available in the carriage.

-The vehicle transport wagons are specially constructed for safe vehicle transport.
-Strict dimensions apply: height is measured at the highest point including mounted luggage, roof boxes, and carriers.
-Roof width may be a maximum of 135cm or 155cm depending on vehicle type.
-Empty weight must be specified.
-Roof boxes, bike carriers, and motorcycle bags must be securely mounted and locked.
+Vehicles are transported in specially constructed wagons.
+Maximum height includes all mounted luggage, roof boxes, and carriers.
+Roof width is limited to 135cm or 155cm depending on vehicle type.
+Empty weight must be known.
+Allowed luggage includes secured roof boxes, bike carriers, and motorcycle bags.

 Hot drinks, alcoholic and non-alcoholic beverages, and snacks are available on board.
 Breakfast is included in the price for all accommodation categories.